You will have read the stories of the life of a freelance copywriter. Any freelancer actually.

 - Yast Time Tracker lets me log in and track my work time wherever I am.

-- Facebook, Tweetdeck, LinkedIn and Google Reader keep me in touch with the world.
+- Facebook, Twitter, LinkedIn keep me in touch with the world (and distract me from work).

 - I use XERO and online banking for my accounting and finances.

-- I use CapsuleCRM (my CRM) and Mailchimp (email marketing) that integrate beautifully with XERO.
+- I use CapsuleCRM (my CRM) and ConvertKit (email marketing).

-- Skype lets me chat to international clients – for free.
+- Skype and Zoom let me chat with international clients and students – for free.

 - I have a VOIP home phone that emails voicemail messages to me.